jcomellas/mlapi/README.md

 accessible and a private interface that can only be accessed by a MercadoLibre user using [OAuth](http://oauth.net/) authentication in an application.

-This implementation only addresses the public side of the API so far, but it will grow to support the private interface too.
+This implementation addresses the public and private sides of the API.
 There are two main modules:
 1) ``mlapi``: which provides uncached access to the API; and 2) ``mlapi_cache``: which caches the results returned by the API.
 Bear in mind that the current implementation still does not clean up stale cache entries once they've expired